Chapter 34 BWV 153 Schau, lieber Gott, wie meine Feind—-

-This is the third cantata that Bach produced over the Christmas and New Year period to contain three chorales, the others being C 40 and 64.
+This is the third cantata that Bach produced over the Christmas and New Year period containing three chorales, the others being C 40 and 64.
 It is, however, the only one to place them at the beginning, end and exact centre of the work.
 There are no additional choruses, something which may be explained by the sheer quantity of music that the Christmas/New Year season demanded.

-The cantata′s theme is a perennial one at this time of the year, contrasting that misery of a life which is spearheaded by the attacks of our enemies with the longed-for peace of heaven.
+The cantata′s theme is a perennial one at this time of the year, contrasting the misery of a life which is spearheaded by the attacks of our enemies with the longed-for peace of heaven.
 Embedded within this are the reiterated prayers for God′s protection and guidance.
 Once again the chorales form the backbone of the work.

 Chorale 1, first movement: See God, how my cunning enemies manipulate me, such that I may be lost without Your assistance.

 Chorale 2, fifth movement: Even against the unity of all devils, God will not retreat—-whatsoever He has resolved shall be accomplished according to His purpose.

 Chorale 3, last movement: I shall follow You while I live but prepare me for it—-help me to lead a pure life so that I may forever be with You.